-Both of these platforms offer free trials, so you should give them a spin to see which works best for your event team and speakers.
+When it comes to the software, look for platforms offer free trials.
+That way, you are able them a spin before purchasing to see which works best for your event team and speakers.
 Remember, the best technology is the technology that you use.

 Team Attendify: Okay, great.
 And if the event is still being held live, are there technological solutions out there that would help attendees feel more secure in their networking endeavors?
 Ways that they could attend the event but still keep more of a distance?

 Keith Johnston, Managing Partner, i3 Events and Publisher, Plannerwire blog: For those that are going forward with live meetings, there are not a whole lot of advanced technological solutions that will keep you Coronavirus-free, but there are some that will help.
 I once had someone tell me that even a Post-it note is a form of technology, so we should not forget things like making sure the venue has enough automated hand sanitizer stations.
 Also, in any potentially dangerous situation, information is king.
 Get a good news app.
 To track the virus’ spread, head to a dashboard from a trusted entity like the one created by The Center for Systems Science and Engineering, which pulls in information from the World Health Organization and other credible sources.